Expresso vs Espresso: The French Love for Coffee

 Popular culture has immortalised Parisian cafés in films and television series, making them recognisable worldwide.
 The television series “Emily in Paris” showcases the modern charm of Parisian café life, where the protagonist frequently enjoys her coffee while navigating life in the city.
 Similarly, the film “Amélie” brings to life the magical ambience of Montmartre’s cafés, highlighting their role as retreats where stories unfold and lives intersect.

-The Iconic Zinc: Heart of the French Café
+Iconic Zinc: At the Heart of the Café

 In French café culture, the term “zinc” refers to the counter or bar of a café, traditionally made of zinc or another metal.
 This term is derived from the French word for zinc, chosen for its durability and resistance to corrosion.
 The zinc counter is often the focal point of the establishment, where customers can order and enjoy their drinks and ‘croque-monsieurs’.
 It’s an integral part of the café experience, representing French cafés’ relaxed and convivial atmosphere.
 Whether you enjoy a leisurely coffee with friends or grab a quick espresso on the go, the zinc is central to the café experience in France.